Why Every Medical Cannabis Patient Needs a Medical Marijuana Card

 Posted by Marijuana Doctors on 01/25/2010 in Medical Marijuana

 1. For Legal Protection

 In most medical marijuana states, if you use marijuana as a medicine, you need a marijuana card.
 Period.
-With the exception of California and Washington, all medical marijuana card in order to receive full legal protection under state marijuana law.
+With the exception of California and Washington, all medical marijuana states require patients to obtain a medical marijuana card in order to receive full legal protection under state marijuana law.
 Whatever you call them—marijuana cards, cannabis cards, registry cards, marijuana ID cards, medical pot cards—medical marijuana cards offer the legal protection you need to not be treated like a criminal for using a safe, effective and much-needed medicine.

 2. Because Marijuana is a Powerful Medicine

 Hundreds of thousands of patients and marijuana doctors will attest that marijuana is an effective medicine, and countless medical marijuana studies prove that cannabis provides symptomatic relief for patients suffering from cancer, HIV/AIDS, Chron’s disease, chronic pain, nausea, vomiting, glaucoma, seizures and more.
 Medical cannabis is an affordable, safe and effective alternative for many expensive, ineffective and highly addictive prescription medicines.
 Cannabis is free of negative long-term side effects and there has never been a documented case of marijuana overdose.

 For the few states that legally allow cannabis collectives (also known as marijuana dispensaries or pot clubs), your medical marijuana card is your ticket to purchasing a wide range of medical grade pot.
 Your marijuana card identifies you as a legal marijuana patient and will get you into the door of medical dispensaries, where you can purchase high-quality buds and marijuana-laced edibles (a popular alternative to smoking medical marijuana).